 The Academy Trust's object is specifically restricted to the following: to advance for the public benefit education in the United Kingdom, in particular but without prejudice to the generality of the foregoing by establishing, maintaining, carrying on, managing and developing an academy offering a broad and balanced curriculum.

 Covid-19

-The Trust continues to follow the latest version of the government's Covid-19 guidance and any specific local Public Health guidance
+The Trust continues to follow the latest version of the NHS's Covid-19 guidance.